Suffering, Sleeplessness, and Sadness

 Sadness and Suffering

 When we have suffered or been sad, we appreciate the joy of finding peace.
 Usually that peace is when we are awake and interacting with others who will support and encourage our journey.
-But for many, peace comes in a good night’s sleep.
+But for many, peace comes in a good night’s sleep with the best bed from the labor day mattress sale 2019.

 It is easier to see the positive when you are well rested.